NVIDIA/cloud-native-docs/kubernetes/anthos-guide.rst

 Support for Anthos on Microsoft Azure is in preview.
 For more information on Anthos, see the `product overview <https://cloud.google.com/anthos>`_.

-Systems with NVIDIA GPUs can be deployed in various configurations for use with Google Cloud Anthos.
+Systems with NVIDIA GPUs can be deployed in various configurations for use with Google Cloud's Anthos.
 The purpose of this document is to provide users with steps on getting started with using NVIDIA GPUs with Anthos in these various configurations.